 - What are tags?

 - How tagging works

 - Customer-managed tags in Accelerate

 - Monitoring in Accelerate

 - Configuring tags for EC2 instances in Accelerate

-- Managing tags for patch management in Accelerate

 - Managing tags for backups in Accelerate

 - Accelerate-managed tags

 - Customer-provided tags in Accelerate

 What are tags?

 A tag is a label that you assign to an AWS resource.
 Each tag consists of a key and an optional value, both of which you define.